Source: California Invasive Plant Council

 Demonstrating new technologies for controlling invasive plants.

 Groups around the state used a variety of programs to educate local citizens on invasive plants.
-The following is a sample of events from California Invasive Weeds Awareness Week, July 2009.
-Are we missing your group’s event?
-Send a short description of it to us.
+The following is a sample of events from previous California Invasive Weeds Awareness Weeks.

 Friends of Five Creeks volunteers removed invasives along Cerrito Creek at the foot of Albany Hill, Alameda County